Table of Contents

 - Lateral supracondylar ridge

-The capitulum is the lateral circular articular part of the distal humerus that articulates with the head of the radius.
+The capitulum is the lateral circular and articular component of the distal humerus that articulates with the head of the radius.

 The capitulotrochlear groove separates the capitulum from the trochlea of the humerus.
-The oblique lunula of the radius moves through this groove at all movements of the elbow joint.
+The oblique lunula of the radius moves through this groove under all movements of the elbow joint.

-The radial fossa is situated proximally and ventrally to the capitulum of the humerus.
-Its task is to articulate with the head of the radius at flexion of the elbow joint.
+The radial fossa is situated proximally and ventral to the capitulum of the humerus.
+It articulates with the head of the radius during elbow joint flexion.

 Lateral epicondyle of the humerus

-The lateral epicondyle of the humerus is located laterally to the capitulum of the humerus and serves as the origin for the lateral collateral ligament and for the hand/finger extensors.
+The lateral epicondyle of the humerus is located laterally to the capitulum of the humerus and serves as the origin of the lateral collateral ligament and the hand/finger extensors.

 Lateral supracondylar ridge

 The lateral supracondylar ridge begins at the lateral epicondyle of the humerus and runs proximally.
-It is the insertion point for the brachioradialis muscle, for the extensor carpi radialis muscle and for the intermuscular septum.
+It represents the insertion point of the brachioradialis muscle, the extensor carpi radialis muscle, and the intermuscular septum.

-The following osseous structures of the radius are relevant for the humeroradial joint:
+The osseous structures of the radius relevant to the humeroradial joint include: